allytrope/ped/README.md

 | `-Ot` | TSV | Child, sire, and dam with tab-delimited columns. |

 If not specified, the default is the TSV output, which is the same format as the input file.
-In this case, each line will be a duo or trio, unless the proband is the only relative (when `-d 0`).
+In this case, each line will be a duo or trio, unless the proband is the only relative.

 ### `-Ol`
 The simplest output; just one individual per row.